Chalegre/realestate/README.md

 # realestate
-Project to apply the knowledge acquired in R for a "real example"
+Project to apply the knowledge acquired in R for a "real" example